rishabhkanojiya/MultiDocker-react-fibo/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://weather-react-node.herokuapp.com/)

-> A project that runs a Node server and a create-react-app app via two separate containers, using Docker Compose on AWS Elastic Beanstalk.
+> A multi-container app deployed on Amazon Web Services using Node, React, Redis and Postgres.

 This app is just to study :
 - Multi container deployment using Docker